 An introduction to Khwendo Kor

 Khwendo Kor (KK) is a non-profit, non-political, non-governmental organisation (NGO).
-Registered in Peshawar, it works in Khyber-Pakhtunkhwa province and the Federally Administered Tribal Areas (FATA), both located in the northwest along the Pakistan-Afghan border, and with Pashtun communities in Karachi.
+Registered in Peshawar, it works in Khyber-Pakhtunkhwa province and the Federally Administered Tribal Areas (FATA), both located in the northwest along the Pakistan-Afghan border.
 The main focus of KK’s work is improving the situation of women and girls.
 They are rarely literate or able to get medical help or resist abuse and they cannot inherit property.
 Rates of death in childbirth and infant mortality are amongst the highest in the world.

 Established in 1993 by 5 women including Maryam Bibi, who is now CEO, Khwendo Kor means “Sisters’ Home” in Pasto, a local language.
 Although at the start KK was very small, with success it has grown rapidly and now employs a staff of over 200.